• Skip to main content

 Competencies

-Competencies expected for postdoctoral fellows are outlined within the goals and objectives noted above in this document (see Curriculum and Supervision Tab on our website) and are consistent with APA Core Competencies guidelines suggesting advanced practice in the areas of patient care, clinical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism, and systems-based practice (please also see Methods of Evaluation).
+Competencies expected for postdoctoral fellows are outlined within the goals and objectives noted in the Fellowship Handbook and are consistent with APA Core Competencies guidelines suggesting advanced practice in the areas of patient care, clinical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism, and systems-based practice (please also see Methods of Evaluation).
 This fellowship satisfies guidelines for postdoctoral training and supervision in the state of Arkansas.
-Fellows will be evaluated at the end of each rotation by all supervising faculty (forms at the end of Handbook).
+Fellows will be evaluated at the end of each rotation by all supervising faculty (copies of the evaluation forms can be found in the Handbook).
 Additionally, Fellows will evaluate their supervisors at the end of each rotation and conduct an exit interview to give their feedback on the Fellowship program.

 Summary of Clinical Training and Supervision

 Typical work hours are approximately 40-50 hours/week with approximately 75 percent time in direct face-to-face psychological services and 25 percent in supervision, professional development, didactic, research and other related activities.
-All activities outlined below including example rotation schedules and didactic trainings.
+All activities are outlined below, including example rotation schedules and didactic trainings.

 Areas of Training